ibm-cloud-docs/cloud-object-storage/basics/order-storage.md

 {{site.data.keyword.attribute-definition-list}}

-# Provisioning storage and choosing a plan
+# Choosing a plan and creating an instance
 {: #provision}

 Getting data into your instance of {{site.data.keyword.cos_full}} requires just a few steps before you provision your new storage.